nasa/openmct/docs/src/guide/index.md

 * `getName()`: Get the human-readable name for this type.
 * `getDescription()`: Get a human-readable summary of this type.
-* `getGlyph()`: Get the single character to be rendered as an icon for this type in Open MCT Web's custom font set.
+* `getGlyph()`: Get the single character to be rendered as an icon for this type in Open MCT's custom font set.
 * `getInitialModel()`: Get a domain object model that represents the initial state (before user specification of properties) for domain objects of this type.
 * `getDefinition()`: Get the extension definition for this type, as a JavaScript